Furnace Prices Review: Types, Taxes and Cost

 If you're looking for a general overview of furnace prices, scroll toward the bottom of the page.

-Fuel costs fluctuate depending on location and other factors, but there is a general rule of thumb:
+Furnace fuel costs fluctuate depending on location and other factors, but as a general rule of thumb:

 Scroll to the bottom of the page to see the equation.

 If you live in the South, a new furnace saves you about $36 a year.
 Northerners experience a savings of roughly $94 a year, according to Energy Star.